 The North Carolina Department of Public Instruction explains:

 The residency license is a one-year pathway, renewable up to two times (for a total of three years).
-It is for candidates that meet all of the content requirements of licensure but may still need pedagogy requirements.
+It is for candidates who meet all of the coursework requirements for a teaching license, but may still need to learn teaching best practices.
 (3)

 Basically, if you have experience in the content area you plan to teach, but still need classes on how to teach, the residency pathway could be for you!